-The rich scent of rose is very significant for Bangladesh.
+The rich scent of Rose, Rosa, is very significant for Bangladesh.
 It is the principal fragrance in Attar, a popular perfume believed to have been introduced to the region by early Muslim traders and conquerors from Persia and Arabia.
-Attar is used frequently by Muslim populations and associated with Islamic religious celebrations, such as Id-ul, or the end of Ramadan, and Id-ul Adha, which follows the holy pilgrimage to Mecca.
+Attar is used frequently by Muslim populations and associated with Islamic religious celebrations, such as Id-ul Fitr, or the end of Ramadan, and Id-ul Adha, which follows the holy pilgrimage to Mecca.
 Attar is purchased in small vials.

-It takes 250 pounds of roses to make 1 ounce of Attar.
+It takes 113.40 kilograms (250 pounds) of Roses to make 28.35 grams (1 ounce) of Attar.
 Even a small amount results in a strong fragrance, and is often applied behind the ears or on the backs of palms.
-In Bangladesh roses can also be used to create rosewater, another significant substance for the people who live there.
+In Bangladesh, Roses can also be used to create rosewater, another significant substance for the people who live there.

 Climate Change/Conservation Status

 The future for Bangladesh is grim.
 The last four years have been the hottest years on record since record keeping began in the 1800’s.
 Bangladesh is already being hard-hit by rising oceans as much of the country is only a few feet above sea level.
 Recently the Bangladeshi island of Kutubdia was swallowed, leaving its inhabitants without their homes or farms.
 The irony is that the people in this country are among the world’s poorest and most vulnerable.
 They have done little to bring about the anthropocenic climate change, yet they are the ones being devastated by the effects of it.
 Rising sea levels, flooding, and increasing numbers of cyclones are just the beginning of the injustice.
 Tens of millions of children are losing their futures.
 The number of girls being taken out of school and married off at very young ages is dramatically increasing.
 The families that have left are living as climate refugees in terrible circumstances.